bmuteau/portfolio-v1/README.md

     Front-End:
-        * fix presentation of project result search
         * remove style in html code formation,experience (time,opinion,profil,project,ProjectProfil,hobbie,skill)
         * link home page with the starter button | computer taskbar
         * make a favicon
-        * link good image for the different project in projectProfile
+        * link good image for the different project in projectProfile and project
         * front end backoffice
         * login page only admin
         * correct spelling mistakes
+        * fix the hidden taskbar and sidebar if is in small screen
+        * fix presentation of project result search tablet & mobile